Osborne07/Cars-Showroom/README.md

 # Cars-Showroom
-Created a website of Cars Showroom.
+Created a website of Car Showroom.
 Using Python, Django, Bootstrap.
 (Images and brand name used Mercedes, Mercedes-benz)